 Avoid any activity that will cause pain and refrain from wearing shoes to keep the pressure off the injured toe as this will lead to a swollen toe.
 If your big toe is broken then it will cause more pain when walking compared to the other toes, using crutches can help with mobility but it is best to rest and recover from the injury.

 Breaking your toe can be a very painful experience but luckily, there are things you can do at home to help the healing process go smoother.
-To gain the information needed to accommodate a broken toe, earn a Nursing degree from CUA online.

 Broken Toe Medication